e-butik/Gittern/README.md

 ### Adapters

 Due to it's fine representation of the Git object model, Gittern is a breeze to work with.
 However, sometimes you don't actually care about the Git object model.
 Sometimes you just want to treat it like a filesystem.
 Lucky for us the fine folks at KnpLabs have created [Gaufrette](https://github.com/KnpLabs/Gaufrette), a file system abstraction layer.
+Gittern has two Gaufrette adapters, allowing you to treat a git repository like any other file system.